AliFatahadoost/JaliFrame-Stand-Alone/README.md

 HTML
 ```

-The framework takes care of the repetitive plumbing between them.
+The framework fills in the repetitive plumbing.

 ---